Gabby Gator

 Gabby Gator is an animated cartoon character, an anthropomorphic alligator who appeared in several cartoons produced by Walter Lantz and distributed by Universal Pictures.

 Gabby lives in old lair in the Okiedokie Swamp, which is a play on Lake Okeechobee and is near Cape Canaveral.
 This place however does not have many food options, and so always hungry Gabby is forced to attract the food (usually Woody Woodpecker) to his home and attempt to capture him with anything he might have at hand, including highly advanced technology.
 Though Gabby Gator is intelligent and crafty, Woody always escapes, usually leaving Gabby hungry and with his home destroyed.
 The strangest thing about Gabby Gator is that he seems to have a vast supply of carrots, which are useless for a carnivorous reptile.

 Appearance

-Gabby is an always hungry green alligator who has a yellowish-green body and snout, Depending on the episode, wears a reddish-purple hat, a yellow vest, and has two fangs poking out of his muzzle.
+Gabby is an always hungry green alligator who has a yellowish-green body and snout.
+Depending on the episode, he wears a reddish-purple hat, a yellow vest, and has two fangs poking out of his muzzle.
 He speaks with a southern accent, similar to that of Hanna-Barbera's Huckleberry Hound.